bencham1n/portfolio/README.md

 # portfolio
-Easy modern portfolio for developers .I used apple glass apperance
+I created two Portfolios for developers , one with darker apperance and second more into apple glass style.It took me about 2 hours.Use it dont take it as **YOURS** work.

+Thanks